MineStarC/Launcher-MineStar/README.md

 ## Purpose

-This launcher is designed for a private gaming community (approximately 20–50 users, including content creators and streamers).
+This launcher is designed for a private gaming community (approximately 20–80 users, including content creators, streamers and their communities).

 It allows users to log in with their Microsoft account and launch Minecraft Java Edition with pre-configured Forge modpacks.